 Gary: The clergy, clergy everywhere, they just don’t know squat about addiction.
 They just don’t.

-Anne: Yeah, that’s painfully obvious.
-Maybe it’s good they don’t know anything about addiction, because they’re not addicts, perhaps, but, yeah, it’s bad.
+Anne: Yeah.
+That’s painfully obvious.
+Maybe it’s good they don’t know anything about addiction.
+Maybe it’s because they’re not addicts, perhaps.
+But, yeah.
+It’s bad.
 You’re like the only person that makes sense to wives in my situation.

 Until next week, stay safe out there.